Arthritis affects over ten million people in the UK.

 Other than fish, it’s relatively scarce in food, so our major way of obtaining Vitamin D is through exposure to sunlight.

-Even though we’re warned we must always slap on sunscreen whenever we are out in the sun – and this is sound advice to avoid skin cancer – some sun exposure is vital simply because this is how our skin manufactures vitamin D from cholesterol.
+Even though we’re warned we must always cover up with sunscreen whenever we are out in the sun, some sun exposure is vital because this is how our skin manufactures vitamin D from cholesterol.

-It’s estimated we need around a quarter of an hour’s exposure to midday summer sun to make sufficient vitamin D (9).
+It’s estimated we need around a quarter of an hour of exposure to midday summer sun to make sufficient vitamin D (9).